askedrelic/asktherelic.com/_posts/2011-08-16-journal-for-work.markdown

 I'm releasing 0.1 of Journal, a simple Python CLI tool to help with keeping a journal for work/personal stuff!
 Inspired by Peter Lyons' [article on career development](http://peterlyons.com/leveling_up.html), I decided to write up a script to help manage things.

-A blog is heavy-weight and mostly something you manage through the web.
-I prefer KISS and keeping things on the console.
-Lyons' article also mirrors my own experiences with working so far: keeping meticulously notes of what I'm doing is always helpful and not really that much work, when using a paper notebook.
+The idea from Lyons' article is to keep a chronological log of everything you do at your job.
+This mirrors my own experiences with working so
+far: keeping meticulously notes of what I'm doing is always helpful and not too much extra work, since I always carry a notebook around with me for this purpose.
 Now I can keep things digital!

 ###Install